 Last but not least is Trastevere, the 13th rione of Rome (rione is an Italian term used since the 14th century to name a district or town), located west of the historic city center of Rome.
 It’s famous for numerous restaurants and pubs; the place where both tourists and locals have fun bar hopping.

-Trastevere, though famous for socializing activities, is also home to some of the picturesque spots in the city which makes Rome a beautiful city to visit.
-First and foremost are its narrow cobbled streets lined with charming ancient houses – sceneries that definitely will feed your wanderlust.
-Some buildings are covered with ivies already, making the entire place looks really old but quaint.
+First and foremost are its narrow cobbled streets lined with charming ancient houses – scenery that definitely will feed your wanderlust.
+Some buildings are covered with ivies already, making the entire place look old but quaint.